dcSpark/shinkai-tools/tools/podcast-to-podcast/assets/podcast.story.md

     - Discuss potential implications or upcoming details for future episodes.

 11. **Conclusion / Key Takeaways**
-    - Gently reaffirm why this whitepaper matters and what listeners should remember most.
+    - Gently reaffirm why this matters and what listeners should remember most.

 12. **References & Additional Resources**
     - Point listeners toward deeper reading or official links in a friendly, helpful tone.

 ### How to Use This Prompt

-1. **Provide Whitepaper Summary**
+1. **Provide Source Summary**
-   Share the relevant whitepaper summary text so the LLM knows what to discuss.
+   Share the relevant source summary text so the LLM knows what to discuss.

 2. **Emphasize a Natural Flow**
    Remind the LLM to avoid bullet points or numbered lists, keeping the style engaging and personable.